-The council's aims and objectives are set out in the Corporate Plan 2011/15, which was updated in November 2013 to focus more on the changed environment to be faced in 2014/15.
-The Plan describes the areas where we are focussing our activities.
+The council's aims and objectives are set out in the Corporate Plan, which was updated in January 2016.
+The strategic priorities are now focussed on two key issues; Organisational Transformation, including Service Improvement, and Growing North Devon.
 The Plan is fully integrated with our budget so that resources are allocated to our priority areas.

-The Corporate priorities are communicated to internal stakeholders through the Service Planning process.
+The Corporate priorities are communicated to internal stakeholders through briefings and through the Service Planning process.
 Service actions identified in Service Plans are linked to the Corporate Priorities.